midl-dev/tezos-serverless-signer-apps/README.md

 A suite of Serverless apps to sign Tezos Operations on AWS.

-Install with just one click, without any software to install or CLI interaction.
+Install from the AWS Web console with just a few clicks.
+No instances, no command-line interface.

 ## Useful Links